ribeirosofia/library_app/README.md

 <p>The User class was developed first to be easier to understand the application through the user's perspective.</p>

-<p>Then, the User class was finished in the Library class, which is being called at the Main class, where the magic happens.</p>
+<p>Then, the User class was finished in the Library class, which is being called at the Main class.</p>

+<p>The Author class was developed to be called at the Library class, to be easier to find the books.</p>